World Suicide Prevention Day

 September 10, 2025 WSPD Campus Events

-Campus culture of care stickers will be placed on all campus food delivery orders by Dining Services!
-Dining Robots will contain handwritten uplifting messages written by the Department of Psychology and other volunteers, and in some, a surprise t-shirt (SPP)!
+- Campus culture of care stickers will be placed on all campus food delivery orders by Dining Services!
+Dining Robots will contain handwritten uplifting messages written by the Department of Psychology and other volunteers, and in some, a surprise t-shirt from SPP!

 -